bapu-hub/tieba/README.md

-# tieba
+# Baidu/tieba

-crawl baidu/tieba
+python3   scrapy

+download some information on baidu/tieba

 number of pages can be specified